s3rvac/advent-of-code/2024/README.md

 They are implemented in [Python](https://www.python.org/) and tested with CPython 3.13 and PyPy 7.3.
 The runtimes are based on the faster of the two Python interpreters.

+If you understand Czech, you can read about my experience [here](https://cs-blog.petrzemek.net/2024-12-28-advent-of-code-2024) :-).

 ## Solution Table

 | Day | Puzzle | Solutions | Runtimes |